Margaret Bayard Smith: Career

 Her skill and enduring legacy is expressed in her writings on presidents Thomas Jefferson and on James Madison in the summer of 1809, during the first year of his presidency.
 She was aware of the state of the nation and understood that the citizenry was in need of reassurance regarding the president's leadership.
 Her commentary during her summer trip firmly established Jefferson's legacy as president, as well as shaping his image as "the Sage of Monticello."
 While visiting Montpelier, the Virginia home of James and Dolley Madison, Smith keenly observed Dolley's hospitality and her political performance as the wife of the President.
 The ease of Dolley's entertaining became her trademark, and Smith wrote about it in great detail.

 Margaret Bayard Smith reassured the public through her writings that the government was in good hands.
 She accomplished this at a time when most women were confined to more domestic roles.

 Death

 Margaret Bayard Smith died on 7 June 1844.

 Descendants

-Through her son, MB Smith was the grandmother of John Henley Smith (c.
-1844–1907), who married Rebecca Young; Samuel Harrison Smith, who married Alive Hall; and Bayard Thornton Smith (b.
+Through her son, Margaret Bayard Smith was the grandmother of John Henley Smith (c.
+1844–1907), who married Rebecca Young; Samuel Harrison Smith, who married Alice Hall; and Bayard Thornton Smith (b.
 1857), who married Eleanor J. Hyde (d.
 1929) (the daughter of George Hyde (1819–1890), an early settler elected in 1882 as the Alcalde of San Francisco).